Researcher Database

 The 25th East Asian Forum for Nursing Scholars.
 Taipei 2022/04

-• The impact of COVID-19 on health and social support among Chinese residents living in Japan: a cross-sectional study [Invited]
+• The impact of COVID-19 on health and social support among Chinese residents living in Japan: a cross-sectional study [Not invited]

 Luo Y, Sato Y